zachariahmilby/keck-hires-pipeline/README.md

 operates).
 However, in the scientific spirit, I've made this repository public so anyone can take and modify what I've done here.

+> **NOTES**<br>
-**Update February 15, 2023:** It ran successfully *without modification* on a set of Jupiter observations taken by a colleague.
+> **February 15, 2023:** It ran successfully *without modification* on a
+> set of Jupiter observations taken by a colleague.<br>
+> **January 29, 2025:** Tried to run with some data taken under high-gain mode
+> and the calculation of the wavelength solution failed, but worked with the
+> same echelle/cross-disperser angles in low-gain mode.
+Almost no one seems to
+> use high gain, so I am not inclined to work on this further.

 [^1]: https://pypeit.readthedocs.io/en/release/
 [^2]: https://www2.keck.hawaii.edu/inst/hires/